 7. Application for Exemption.
-The Owners acknowledge that the tax exemption with respect to each real property improvement is subject to the filing of a real property tax exemption application with the Housing Officer designated by the City for the CRA, following the completion of construction of that real property improvement.
+The Company acknowledges that the tax exemption with respect to each real property improvement is subject to the filing of a real property tax exemption application with the Housing Officer designated by the City for the CRA, following the completion of construction of that real property improvement.
 The City agrees that (i) upon receipt of the real property tax exemption application, the Housing Officer shall verify and investigate the facts and circumstances necessary to determine whether the real property improvement is eligible for a tax exemption pursuant to this Agreement; and (ii) if the Housing Officer determines that the real property improvement is eligible for a tax exemption, the Housing Officer shall certify the tax exemption to the Licking County Auditor.

 8. Waiver of Other Real Property Tax Exemptions.
-The Company, for itself and for any other Owner, hereby covenants that it waives the right to any other exemption from real property taxes for the Project Site, other than the exemptions provided by this CRA Agreement.
+The Company, for itself and for any other Company, hereby covenants that it waives the right to any other exemption from real property taxes for the Project Site, other than the exemptions provided by this CRA Agreement.

 9. Payment of Non-Exempt Taxes.
-Each Owner shall pay such real property taxes as are not exempted under this Agreement or otherwise exempted and are charged against such Owner’s property and shall file all tax reports and returns as required by law in connection therewith.
-If an Owner fails to pay such taxes or file such returns and reports, and such failure is not corrected within thirty days of written notice thereof to such Owner, all exemptions from taxation granted under this Agreement with respect to property of such Owner are rescinded beginning with the year for which such unpaid taxes are charged or such unfiled reports or returns are required to be filed and thereafter; provided, however, to the extent permitted by law, the City may elect to reinstate such exemptions under terms acceptable to the City.
-Any such rescission, as provided in this Section, shall have no effect on exemptions from taxation granted under this Agreement with respect to property of Owners other than such defaulting Owner(s).
+Each Company shall pay such real property taxes as are not exempted under this Agreement or otherwise exempted and are charged against such Company’s property and shall file all tax reports and returns as required by law in connection therewith.
+If an Company fails to pay such taxes or file such returns and reports, and such failure is not corrected within thirty days of written notice thereof to such Company, all exemptions from taxation granted under this Agreement with respect to property of such Company are rescinded beginning with the year for which such unpaid taxes are charged or such unfiled reports or returns are required to be filed and thereafter; provided, however, to the extent permitted by law, the City may elect to reinstate such exemptions under terms acceptable to the City.
+Any such rescission, as provided in this Section, shall have no effect on exemptions from taxation granted under this Agreement with respect to property of Companys other than such defaulting Company(s).

 10. Cooperation of the City.
 The City shall perform such acts as are reasonably necessary or appropriate to approve, effect, claim, reserve, preserve and maintain the exemptions from taxation granted under this Agreement including, without limitation, joining in the execution of all documentation and providing any necessary certificates required in connection with such exemptions.
 The City shall give its fullest cooperation in the development of the Project, including, but not limited to: (i) the review, processing and approval of all building or other permits, and (ii) all other activities related to the Project.

 11. Revocation of CRA.
-If for any reason the City revokes or purports to revoke the designation of the CRA, entitlements granted under this Agreement shall continue for the number of years specified in this Agreement, unless an Owner materially fails to fulfill its obligations under this Agreement and such failure is not corrected within thirty days of written notice thereof to such Owner, and consequently, the City terminates or modifies the exemptions from taxation granted in this Agreement with respect to property of such Owner from the date of the material failure and elects not to reinstate such exemptions.
-Any such termination or modification, as provided in this Section, shall have no effect on exemptions from taxation granted in this Agreement with respect to property of Owners other than such defaulting Owner(s).
+If for any reason the City revokes or purports to revoke the designation of the CRA, entitlements granted under this Agreement shall continue for the number of years specified in this Agreement, unless an Company materially fails to fulfill its obligations under this Agreement and such failure is not corrected within thirty days of written notice thereof to such Company, and consequently, the City terminates or modifies the exemptions from taxation granted in this Agreement with respect to property of such Company from the date of the material failure and elects not to reinstate such exemptions.
+Any such termination or modification, as provided in this Section, shall have no effect on exemptions from taxation granted in this Agreement with respect to property of Company other than such defaulting Company(s).